JLBLine/WODEN/docs/sphinx/testing/cmake_testing.rst

 Testing via ``ctest``
 ======================

 This is totally optional, but you can run the unit / integration tests I use for developing ``WODEN`` to check your system / the code runs as expected.
 The tests are compiled using the same ``cmake`` script as the main code.

+ALL tests are compiled in both FLOAT and DOUBLE precision, meaning the same test code is used to test the two different precision versions, with the compiler dropping in the necessary precision.
+Unless explicitly noted in the details in :ref:`What do the tests actually do?`, the tests require the same level of accuracy from the FLOAT and DOUBLE precision versions.

 Dependencies
 -------------